RayanHdd/Snake-Game/README.md

 # Snake-Game
-A simple Console of Snake game written in C\n
-In partnership with "mohammad79eshrati"
+A simple Console of Snake game written in C - In partnership with "mohammad79eshrati"